WDNG

 WDNG (1450 AM, "95.1 The Mountain") is a radio station licensed to serve Anniston, Alabama, United States.
-The station is owned by John and Kevin Kennedy, through licensee Lake Broadcasting, Inc. (LBI Media).
+The station is owned by John Kennedy, through licensee Lake Broadcasting, Inc. (LBI Media).
 It airs a classic hits format.

 The station was assigned the WDNG call letters by the Federal Communications Commission.

 On April 23, 2021 WDNG changed their format from adult contemporary to classic hits, branded as "95.1 The Mountain".

 History

 The station first made a mark in the Anniston market playing Top 40 music with a huge local news focus after playing adult standards for about eight years.
 WDNG once boasted a staff of 17 full-time employees and several part-timers, a large number for a market as small as Anniston.
 Advertising revenue was off the charts for years, providing a stable income to support the staff and grow the station.
 In late 1968, WDNG left rented space in the old First National Bank of Anniston building on Noble Street and moved to what was named "The Beautiful Broadcasting Central Building" at 1115 Leighton Avenue.
 The facility was a state-of-the-art operation for the time.
 Top forty music was phased out and the station became a full service adult contemporary outlet around 1980, moving to the CBS Radio Network for news, sports and many features.
 University of Alabama football and Walter Wellborn High School football broadcasts continued after the switch and sports programming was ramped up using CBS feeds for events such as Major League Baseball.

 WDNG slowly shifted to a news/talk format starting around 1983 into the early 1990s.
 Its first morning local talk show featured fiery host Ed Benedict in 1985.
 In time WDNG moved away from music and to all talk and news.
 This move was made easier by the station's long-time commitment to local news coverage, having once operated a two-person local news department covering Calhoun and North Talladega Counties.

 WDNG News was in operation as far back as 1959 under former station owner Tom Potts, Sr. It was the only Anniston radio station to offer same-day coverage of the May 14, 1961 Freedom Riders bus burning, which is considered one of the landmark events of the civil rights era.
 Two station employees were at the scene of the bus burning, taking notes.
 They were called in as witnesses by the U.S. District Attorney.